Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Bank of England Financial Policy Committee (FPC), in its April 2026 record, asked the Bank of England and the Financial Conduct Authority for further work on agentic AI in payments and financial markets, noting that three-quarters of UK financial firms now deploy AI and that systemic risk from agentic deployment is 'likely to increase rapidly'.
-The Treasury Committee has called for AI-specific stress tests and clearer FCA guidance by end of 2026.
+The Bank of England's Financial Policy Committee, in its April 2026 record, directed the Bank and the Financial Conduct Authority to do further work on agentic AI in payments and markets.
+The FPC noted that 75% of UK financial firms deploy AI and assessed that systemic risk is “likely to increase rapidly”.

 Sources:US Treasury